brandur/sorg/content/articles/api-paradigms.md

 usually resources.
 Resources often have standard CRUD operations that are mapped to HTTP verbs like `PATCH` and `DELETE`.
 Status codes usually convey information.
-Commonly needed API mechanics like authentication and content encoding are sometimes integrated into standard HTTP headers like `Authorization` and `Content-Encoding`.
+Commonly needed API mechanics like authentication and encoding are sometimes integrated into standard HTTP headers like `Authorization` and `Content-Encoding`.
 This is all very good; convention allows a developer to learn something once and then re-use that information to figure out how other things will probably work.

 <figure>
   <table class="overflowing">